Skip to main content

 Overview

 Xe-133 decays by beta emission and gamma emission with a half-life of 5.24 days.
 It is typically produced in nuclear reactors by neutron irradiation of stable xenon-132.
 The resulting Xe-133 is a gas, which necessitates specialised handling and containment systems.
 Supply chain considerations involve the availability of nuclear reactors, xenon targets, and gas handling equipment.
 Logistical challenges include the safe containment and delivery of a radioactive gas.
-Accessibility for developing countries is limited by the specialised facilities and regulatory requirements.
+Accessibility for developing countries is influenced by the specialised facilities and regulatory requirements.

 Maturity